Skip to main content

 • Existing orders for heating oil are being cancelled, and customers offered new quotes at significantly higher prices

-• Prices for automated deliveries are increasing
+• Prices for automated deliveries are increasing.

 It's not just oil-heated homes affected by price changes.
-Find out how the Middle East crisis might impact your bills
+Find out how the Middle East crisis might impact your energy bills

 Tips for heating oil customers